Thru and Long Distance Hiking: From the Sea to the Summits!

 Completing the entire 215 miles of the New England National Scenic Trail (NET) is no easy feat!
 It is a big undertaking, so make sure you are prepared.
 A traditional thru-hike, like what might be done on the Appalachian Trail, is currently not possible on the NET.
 Please do not expect the NET to have the same infrastructure or thru-hiking community that the Appalachian Trail has.
 The NET is special and different and offers its own unique experience.

-- A typical thru-hiker can complete the trail in about a month.
+- A typical thru-hiker can complete the trail in 2-4 weeks.

 - The Trail primarily follows the Metacomet Ridge and water sources are very limited, particularly in the Summer and Fall.
 Some overnight sites do not have a reliable water source.
 You will need to plan accordingly.